 In the Next Room (Or the Vibrator Play), written by Sarah Ruhl; directed by Sidonie Garret.
 Produced by the Unicorn Theatre (Kansas City).
-Copyright 2009.
+First produced 2009.
 (Seen January 29, 2011.)

 Much like the character of Mrs. Givings, played aptly by Cinnamon Schultz, the Unicorn’s latest production, In the Next Room, seems to not know what kind of play it is, or wants to be.
 Part drama, part historical, part light-hearted comedy, Sarah Ruhl’s Tony-nominated play tries to tackle too many ideas and themes for one play.

 Taking place in the Victorian era just after the invention of the light bulb (“Thank you, Mr. Edison”), the basic plot is the study Dr. Givings (played by Matthew Rapport) is doing toward female hysteria, and his cure that involves the application of a device that utilizes electricity to vibrate certain muscles in the women (and the one man — ‘it’s very rare,’ says Dr. Givings, ‘but he is an artist’).